-There are several important things to observe about the LKFa calculus shown in Figure 2.
-First, predicates with subscript e are experts and those with subscript c are clerks.
+There are several important things to observe about the $LKF^a$ calculus shown in Figure 2.
+First, predicates with subscript e are experts and those with subscript e are clerks.
 We drop the explicit reference to the polarity of clerks and experts since these can be inferred easily: e.g., we write $\wedge_c$ instead of $\bar{\wedge}c$ since clerks are defined only for negative connectives.
 Second, the first argument to the expert or clerk is always the proof certificate of the conclusion, and can be interpreted as an input.
 The other proof certificate arguments can be interpreted as outputs yielding the continuation proof certificates for the premises (if any).
-Additional arguments may be indexes (in the case of inite, decidee, and storec), a client-side name to associate with an eigenvariable (in the case of $\forall_c$ ), rule selectors (in the case of $\lor_e$ ), witness terms (in the case of $\exists_e$ ), or formulas (in the case of cute).
+Additional arguments may be indexes (in the case of init $e$ , decide $e$ , and store $c$ ), a client-side name to associate with an eigenvariable (in the case of $\forall_e$ ), rule selectors (in the case of $\vee_e$ ), witness terms (in the case of $\exists_e$ ), or formulas (in the case of cut $e$ ).

-Specifications and implementations of previous versions of proof checkers for the Foundational Proof Certificate framework [7, 12, 13] did not address the fact that client-side terms might be different than kernel-side terms.
+Specifications and implementations of previous versions of proof checkers for the Foundational Proof Certificate framework [7, 11, 12] did not address the fact that client-side terms might be different than kernel-side terms.
 Substitution terms are not always part of some particular presentation of proof evidence, since unification during proof checking can reconstruct such substitutions, so the difference between client-side and kernel-side terms does not always need to be addressed in proof checkers.
 As we have seen, however, there can be significant differences between these two classes of terms.
 We now describe how to extend the previous approach of FPC-based checkers to account for that difference.

-The predicate (copy $\cdot \cdot$ ) in the LKFa proof system can be formally defined using copy-clauses, a standard technique used to encode both term-level equality and substitutions in logic programming [30].
+The predicate (copy $\cdot \cdot$ ) in the LKFa proof system can be formally defined using copy-clauses, a standard technique used to encode both term-level equality and substitutions in logic programming [28].
 The copy-clauses based on the signature {a/0, f/1, g/2} have the following $\lambda$ Prolog specification.
-(We do not assume any advance knowledge of $\lambda$ Prolog: for more information about that language, see [31].)
+(We do not assume any advance knowledge of $\lambda$ Prolog: for more information about that language, see [29].)

 '''

 copy a a.

 copy (f X) (f U) :- copy X U.

+copy (g X Y) (g U V) :- copy X U, copy Y V.

 '''